kishoreinvits/kishoreinvits/README.md

 - 👋 Hi, I’m Bhargava Mummadireddy
 - 👀 I’m interested in Software programming, solution design.
-- 🌱 I’m currently learning HCL/Terraform
+- 🌱 I’m currently gaining experience in Agile methodologies
 - 💞️ I’m looking to collaborate on opensource projects
 - 📫 How to reach me - A message here or on [LinkedIn](https://www.linkedin.com/in/bhargavkishore/)